What is fencing?

 Fencing has been included in the modern Olympic Games since their inception in 1896.
 Along with swimming, gymnastics, and athletics, it is one of only four sports to have been contested at every Summer Olympiad.

 The 1912 Olympics introduced the Modern Pentathlon, which features a one-hit variant of épée fencing intended to simulate a duel to first blood.

 Since then, the sport of fencing has continued to develop, with continual improvements in safety standards, athlete training, and fencing technology.
 The most notable change over the last century has been the development of electronic scoring, which has allowed for a dramatic increase in the pace of the action, while weapons and protective gear have become lighter and safer.

 Modern day fencing has been constantly refined and perfected, with every generation of fencers striving to improve on their forebears.

-Apart from yourself, wear a tracksuit or similar clothing which allows freedom of movement.
+For your first session, wear a tracksuit or similar clothing which allows freedom of movement.
 After that the club will advise you on what else is needed and will generally have a supply of equipment available until you decide you want to get your own.